Contributions of rotation, expansion and line broadening to the morpho-kinematics of the inner CSE of oxygen-rich AGB star R Hya: Morphology and kinematics of the inner CSE

 \subsection{Overview}

 Figure \ref{fig2} displays maps of the intensity (moment 0) and mean Doppler velocity (moment 1) of the emission of the SiO(5-4) line, together with Doppler velocity spectra.

 The intensity maps display a clear enhancement of emission in the south-eastern quadrant, corresponding to red-shifted velocities of a few \kms.
-Back-to-back to it, the intensity is enhanced in the northern and north-western directions but depressed in the western direction and has a mean Doppler velocity that approximately cancels.
-The lack of emission at some 300 mas from the star at position angles between $\sim$270\dego\ and $\sim$300\dego\ (measured counter-clockwise from north) was noted by \citet{Homan2021} and interpreted as a dense clump of cool gas or as an exceptionally low-density region, not excluding, however, that it might be caused by photo-dissociation by a hidden White Dwarf companion.
-Close to the star, in a region confined within $R<$ $\sim$100 mas, the moment 1 map displays a pattern typical of rotation, with an axis projecting on the plane of the sky at a position angle of a few degrees west of north, consistent with the estimate of $-$20\dego\ obtained by \citet{Homan2021}.
+In the three other quadrants, the intensity is enhanced in the northern and north-western directions but depressed in the western direction and the Doppler velocity, averaged over the three quadrants using intensity as weight, approximately cancels.
+The lack of emission at some 300 mas from the star at position angles between $\sim$270\dego\ and $\sim$300\dego\ (measured counter-clockwise from north) was noted by \citet{Homan2021} and interpreted as a dense clump of cool gas or as an exceptionally low-density region, not excluding, however, that it might be caused by photo-dissociation by a hidden white dwarf companion.
+Close to the star, in a region confined within $R<$ $\sim$100 mas, the moment 1 map displays a pattern typical of rotation (see Section 3.2), with an axis projecting on the plane of the sky at a position angle of a few degrees west of north, consistent with the estimate of $-$20\dego\ obtained by \citet{Homan2021}.

-The Doppler velocity spectra are shown in circles of different radii, 35 mas, 0.3 arcsec and 0.5 arcsec.
-The contribution of the continuum is at the level of 0.3-0.4 Jy.
-High $V_z$ wings are seen on all three spectra, extending to $\pm \sim$80 mas.

-Accounting for the beam size, we can safely retain from the above considerations that significant line broadening occurs within some 50-100 mas from the centre of the star, the line width reaching two to three times its value outside this region.